A study of the electronic and ionic structure, for competing states of fully and partially ionized hydrogen, using the neutral pseudo-atom method as well as a classical map for the electron subsystem: The degree of ionization for Warm dense Hydrogen

-Other authors have claimed that there is no quantum operator corresponding to the ``degree of ionization'' in disputing the use of $\bar{Z}$ in WDM calculations~\cite{PironBlenski11,Pain2023,SXHu16}.
-They ignore that temperature is a valid physical property although it has no quantum operator in standard quantum mechanics.
-In the study of WDM, we use quantum statistical mechanics, with a classical heat bath attached to the system rather than a purely quantum mechanical system.
+Other authors have also claimed that there is ``no quantum operator'' corresponding to the ``degree of ionization'' in disputing the use of $\bar{Z}$ in WDM calculations~\cite{PironBlenski11,Pain2023,SXHu16}.
+They use the temperature $T$ although it too has no quantum operator in quantum mechanics.
+In the study of WDM, we use quantum {\it statistical} mechanics, with a classical heat bath attached to the system rather than a purely quantum mechanical system.
 Hence, quantities such as the temperature $T$, the chemical potential $\mu$, and the mean ionization $\bar{Z}$ can be introduced as Lagrange multipliers of the theory~\cite{DWP82}.
 They can also be introduced into numerical simulations by introducing thermostats (for $T$), numberstats (for $\mu$), as well as chargestats (for $\bar{Z}$).
 While the use of thermostats is well developed, the other types of controls for the number of particles or charge neutrality have not been taken up extensively.
 This is partly why quantities like $\bar{Z}$ remain currently unacknowledged in first-principles simulations.

-Furthermore, as discussed in Ref.~\cite{CDWBe25}, there actually exists a quantum operator whose mean value gives us a precise value of $\bar{Z}$ via the Friedel sumrule that arises naturally in the construction of the neutral-pseudo-atom model of DFT.
+Furthermore, as discussed in Ref.~\cite{CDWBe25} and in the Appendix, a quantum operator whose mean value gives us a precise value of $\bar{Z}$ via the Friedel sumrule can be constructed.
+The mean charge $\bar{Z}$ arises naturally within the neutral-pseudo-atom model of DFT.
+There is no difficulty in unambiguously defining $\bar{Z}$ for a strict Lorentz plasma with no e-e and i-i interactions.
+The one-electron states and their occupations are hydrogenic and provide the same $\bar{Z}$ either from the occupation numbers or from the Friedel sumrule.
+When interactions are present, there are no one-electron states, as they become Dyson quasi-particle states~\cite{PDW-Dyson84} and naive definitions of $\bar{Z}$ fail.
+DFT switches off the e-e and i-i interactions by constructing fictitious Kohn-Sham states (of a modified Lorentz plasma) that provide the total density and the total free energy correctly.

+The PIMC method uses Feynman trajectories but do not attempt to distinguish what may be termed bound and free electrons paths at any stage of its calculation.
+In effect {\it it has set up no machinery to} identify and distinguish species like H, (H$_2)^+$, H$_2$, H$^-$ that exist in a partially ionized H-plasma.
+That does not mean that these species have no ``physical existence" but it shows the need to extend PIMC to capture more complex ``emergent'' statistical quantities.
+In fact, a broadened unresolved ``bump" appears in the $g_{\rm HH}(r)$ calculated by current PIMC methods.